Printer-friendly Information Sheet.

 - The Scholarship will be advertised in the year of the award of the Scholarship.

-- Written applications setting out compliance with the Eligibility Requirements and addressing the Selection Criteria must be made on the application form available.
+- Written applications setting out compliance with the Eligibility Requirements and addressing the Selection Criteria must be made on the application form available from the Scholarship web site.

 - Applications will be made via email to the Scholarship Committee.
 Application form and supporting documents must be received by the Scholarship Committee by the closing date.